 ● Comfortable with a flexible work environment and working 2+ weekend days per month

-● Valid CA driver's license with clean driving record
+● Valid CA driver's license with clean driving record; access to personal vehicle

 ● Knowledge and/or desire to learn about CA native plants and ecology

 ● Experience providing education to others, especially youth